- Which companies offer the cheapest non-owner car insurance in Arkansas?

 - Compare Arkansas non-owners car insurance rates with other states

-The cheapest non-owner car insurer in Arkansas is Shelter Insurance, with rates averaging $95.
-The second cheapest Arkansas non-owner insurer is Southern Farm Bureau.
-Average rates are $141.
+The cheapest non-owner car insurance in Arkansas is from Shelter Insurance, with an average rate of $95.
+The second most affordable option in Arkansas is Southern Farm Bureau, with an average rate of $141.

 | Company | Average annual premium | Average monthly premium |